The prostate gland often causes a variety of problems, including prostate cancer, that produce bladder symptoms in men.

 What is the prostate gland?

 Defined as inflammation (swelling) of the prostate gland due to a bacterial infection or a backup of secretions within the gland, prostatitis may occur in association with sexual activity.
 Symptoms of prostatitis include a minimal, watery discharge from the head of the penis (which is sometimes compared to a runny nose), frequent urination, discomfort when urinating, and urinary urgency.
-Bacteria are the most frequent causes of infection within the prostate gland and the urethra. antibiotics, avoidance of caffeine, frequent ejaculations, smoking, and increased fluid intake are some of the recommended treatments for typical prostatitis.
+Bacteria are the most frequent causes of infection within the prostate gland and the urethra.
+Antibiotics, avoidance of caffeine and cigarettes, frequent ejaculations, and increasing fluid intake are some of the recommended treatments for typical prostatitis.
 For persistent symptoms that may involve pelvic pain (pain in the in the scrotum, penis or rectum), bladder training and pelvic muscle exercises may offer relief.